New Zealand Immigration Lawyer Guide: AEWV Process Basics - FinancasPro.com

 Copy and paste this into your notes app.

-• Keep proof of submission and a communication log
+• Keep proof of submission and a communication log.

 For official verification, check the New Zealand register of licensed immigration advisers: